Search Engine Optimisation is dead.

 Does it matter if your website is not optimised?
 Absolutely it does, if Google can’t index your content correctly how can it list your website?
 How can it record all the brilliant facts that you state and the wonderful offers you currently display unless it can read it?

 Does it matter if you haven’t got many people linking to your website, from other higher traffic websites?
-Yes it does matter, because how can a computer tell if your website is worth listing if no one else links to it as a source of good information or product knowledge etc?
+Yes it does matter, because how can a search engine tell if your website is worth listing if no one else links to it as a source of good information or product availability or knowledge etc?

-If you have understood any of the above and can see that I still think good SEO is important, then this article has been worth writing.
+If you agree with me that I still think good SEO is important, then this article has been worth writing.
 If not, then I suggest you do a little research yourself.
 Think, why is it that those particular websites keep appearing when you do that search?
 I suggest that they are taking their SEO seriously, they are taking advice from people like me, maybe even people who know what NOT to do as well as what TO do.

 The bottom line is, if your website is important to your business you owe it to yourself to ensure it performs as well as it can.